Q. What is the Florida Forever program?

 Q. What are the benefits of surplusing property?

-are put on county tax rolls and generate revenue for local
+these parcels are put on county tax rolls and generate revenue for local governments.

 - DEP staff always works to obtain the best possible price for